Dining Program Frequently Asked Questions

 - Late Night (8:15 p.m. to 2 a.m weekdays/Midnight weekends) - $8.75

-Dining credits are allotted weekly.
-They are allocated onto the students' PolyCard on Saturday mornings (excluding academic breaks) and ends on Friday nights.
+Dining Credits are allotted weekly and can be accessed through the students' PolyCard.
+The meal periods begin on Saturday mornings (excluding academic breaks) and ends on Friday nights.
 Students need to use their allocation during that weekly period; any unused credits are forfeited when the dining plan resets each week.
-There are no substitutions or refunds for missed meals, either on a weekly or quarterly basis.
+There are no substitutions or refunds for missed meals, either on a weekly or quarterly basis and Dining Credits cannot be converted into Plu$ Dollars.

-Plu$ dollars are a dollar-for-dollar cash value that can be used for purchasing food items at any Campus Dining restaurants and markets, including Subway and Starbucks!
-Plu$ dollars are allocated at the beginning of each academic term during the regular school year.
+Plu$ Dollars are a dollar-for-dollar cash value that can be used for purchasing food items at all Campus Dining restaurants and markets, including Subway and Starbucks!
+Plu$ Dollars are allocated at the beginning of each academic term during the regular school year.

 Students can swipe their PolyCards (student ID) at the register of any campus dining operation to view their current balance or view the information online through their Cal Poly Portal.

-Students may request a change from one meal plan to another during the specified change periods ONLY.
-The student may not change plans that quarter once the Change Request has been submitted.
+Students can request a change from one meal plan to another during the specified change periods ONLY.
+This process can be completed through the students' Cal Poly portal during the specified enrollment periods.
 Listed below are the change periods:

 - Spring Quarter- Between March 10 through April 3, 2014, with new Dining Plan starting April 5, 2014.